poju0424/parseBotRate/README.md

-Python Crawler: Automatically fetch the currency rate data from [Bank of Taiwan](http://rate.bot.com.tw/xrt?Lang=zh-TW)
+Python Crawler for Currency Rate
 ==============
+Automatically fetch the currency rate data from [Bank of Taiwan](http://rate.bot.com.tw/xrt?Lang=zh-TW)

 Can easily build the service on Heroku
 ==============